John DiGilio: Racketeering trials and death

 In 1988, DiGilio and three other Genovese mobsters were indicted on federal racketeering charges.
 Defying his family bosses, DiGilio refused to retain a lawyer and instead mounted his own defense at the trial.
 During the trial, while arguing with the prosecuting attorney, DiGilio suffered a heart attack, but quickly recovered.
-While making his closing arguments, DiGilio dismissed Federal Bureau of Investigation (FBI) recordings of him as "locker room talk" and then dumped hundreds of cassette tapes into a garbage pail.
+While making his closing arguments, DiGilio dismissed Federal Bureau of Investigation (FBI) recordings of him as wikt:"locker room talk" and then dumped hundreds of cassette tapes into a garbage pail.
 On April 17, 1988, DiGilio was acquitted of racketeering, but the other defendants were convicted.
 The Genovese hierarchy was furious with DiGilio; they blamed him for the conviction of the other three men.
 What especially galled the leadership was that Donald Carson, one of the convicted defendants, was then forced to resign his position as secretary-treasurer of Local 1588.
 A Gambino crime family mobster replaced Carson at the local, effectively eliminating the Genovese family's major source of labor racketeering revenue.

 Shortly after DiGilio's trial ended, his wife Ellen reported him missing to police.
 On May 26, 1988, DiGilio's body was discovered floating in a bag on the Hackensack River near Carlstadt, New Jersey.
 He had five bullet wounds to the head.
 In 1998, Genovese mobster Louis Auricchio, the brother-in-law of New Jersey senator John A. Lynch, Jr. confessed to shooting DiGilio while they were riding in a car.
 Louis Auricchio was released from prison December 10, 2010, after serving his sentence.

 Since DiGilio's death, his crew has passed to Auricchio, Angelo Prisco, Salvatore Lombardo, and Louis Manna.